MRamya-sri/Q-A_System-and-Image_Interpretation-using-GEMINI_LLM/README.md

 Upload an image by clicking on the "Choose an Image..." button.
 Once the image is uploaded, click the "Interpret about Image." button to get the interpretation from the GEMINI LLM.

 ## Contributing
 Contributions are welcome!
-Please create a pull request or open an issue for any enhancements or bug fixes.
+Please create a pull request or open an issue for enhancements or bug fixes.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.